aaronbeecham/reynbow.github.io/about.md

 <body><br>
 <center><img src="/img/about.jpg" alt="SHAXX!!!"></center><br><br><br><br>
         <div class="my_head">Welcome to Idle Animation.</div>
+        <div class="my_body"><br>We are an Australian gaming group, welcoming to all!<br><br>

+        We have a small core team that is always looking for higher tier PvP and PvE players for things like Raids, comp, Trials (lol) etc...
+But this is not a requirement at all.<br><br>

-        <div class="my_body"><br>We are an Australian gaming group, welcoming to all!
-We're open to any kind of person, age/gender/anything!
-We will generally be online during Australian and New Zealand prime time.
-GMT+10.
-Most members are over 18, we don't hold back in chat.
-So if you're looking for a kid-friendly clean chat, this clan won't be it.<br><br>
+        Most members are over 18 and we don't hold back in chat.<br>
+        We're LGBTQ+ friendly and you will be kicked if you're not.<br>
+        If you're looking for a kid-friendly clean chat, this clan won't be it.<br>
-        While we are an Australian based clan, it's completely fine if you are from another country.
-Keep in mind that may mean you will not be able to play many games with most people in the clan due to latency.
-We play exclusively on PC.
-We are a casual group of friends, but we'll chuck on our tryhard pants when we can.
-We play many different games.<br><br>
-        Join us on the Discord and join the Bungie clan here.
-Make sure to assign yourself a role so you can join the chat!<br><br>
+        If you're looking for a safe space, this is not it.<br>
+        If you're looking for some bants, then this might be your place.<br><br>

+        In saying that, we won't tolerate overt homophobia and racism etc.<br>
+        If you're trying to be mean, that's one thing, if you're just having some bants, then cool.<br><br>

+        WWe play exclusively on PC.<br>
+        The only requirement is to be right here, in the Discord.<br><br>

         Just head to the 'role-assignment' channel and add the roles to your account.
 You need to have at least one game assigned to you to be able to chat.</div><br>
     </body>
 </html>